 The Corporation and the Bank are required to conduct company-run stress tests and disclose a summary of those results pursuant to the requirements of 12 CFR Part 252 (the Regulation).
 Accordingly, management has developed the following disclosure, which contains the information required by the Regulation to be disclosed publicly.
 Any differences in the presentation of information concerning either the Corporation or the Bank contained herein relative to how such information is presented for other purposes is solely due to efforts to comply with the Regulation.
 The information presented herein does not, in any way, reflect changes to the business plans, practices, or strategy of either the Corporation or the Bank.
-The projections contained herein are based on the severely adverse scenario provided by the Board of Governors of the Federal Reserve System for the 2018 Comprehensive Capital Analysis and Review (Supervisory Severely Adverse Scenario) and assumptions required by the Regulation.
+The projections contained herein are based on the severely adverse scenario developed by the Corporation (BHC-Designed Severely Adverse Scenario) and assumptions required by the Regulation.
 Accordingly, these projections represent (1) hypothetical estimates that involve an economic outcome more adverse than expected, and (2) are not projections of expected pre-provision net revenue (PPNR), losses, net income before taxes or capital ratios.